Are you on a tight budget or just want to save some money each month? Here are 5 skills you can learn to save you money every year!

 - A good quality hair trimmer

-- A hand mirror if you will be doing your own hair
+- A hand mirror if you will be doing your own hair (or just trust someone else to help you with it)

 That’s it!
 We are simple here.
 Most of my boys and my husband opt for the easy buzz cut.
 My daughter and I just trim straight across, with the occasional layer cut in.
 I have 2 boys with longer hair, but I do my best with scissors and they are good too.